The Zurich Chapter of Democrats Abroad Switzerland (DACH) will elect a new Committee at the Zurich Annual Chapter Meeting on May 20th, 2017, 5:00 pm.

-This is a call for candidates to stand for office and run the nominations/election process.
-We seek members motivated to help Democrats win races at all levels of our political process for the 2018 U.S. Midterm Congressional Elections.
-There will be political activities, fundraisers, Get-Out-The-Vote campaigns around Switzerland, discussions and watch parties, and more!
-Now is the time to heed the call for candidates and get involved.
+A Nominating Committee has been appointed to seek candidates to stand for office and to run the nominations/election process.
+The Committee seeks members motivated to help Democrats win races at all levels of our political process for the 2018 U.S. Midterm Congressional Elections, and who have ideas for how to get people out to vote.

 ☆ Chair ☆

 - Is a member of the DACH Executive Committee (ExCom)

 - Is a dedicated team player who will work with the Zurich Chapter committee, volunteers and the DACH Chair

 - Organizes and conducts monthly meetings and other events of the Zurich Chapter

 - Establishes and supports all committees necessary for the proper functioning of the organization

 - Represents the Zurich Chapter in interviews with the press, working together with regional and national DACH Press officers